dcdelia/lab-assi/rails-associations/Part1.md

 > If you mess too much with the DB and make it enter an inconsistent state, a helpful command sequence to start over is `rake db:drop db:create db:migrate`.

 Moving on, with the fictitious users now in the system, we should simulate the presence of an external authentication mechanism.
-We will add some code to `ApplicationController`, which will be inerited by all controllers.
+We will add some code to `ApplicationController`, which will be inherited by all controllers.
 In this code, we will establish the variable `@current_user` so that controller methods and views can just look at `@current_user` without being coupled to the details of how the user was authenticated.

 Add the following code for `ApplicationController`: